 There’s no simple answer to this question.
 Loans are good if you don’t have a problem with putting existing assets at risk, don’t want to dilute the ownership of your business, ultimately want to keep all business profits for yourself—and can meet the lender’s credit standards.
 Funding through equity investors may be preferable if don’t want to put your existing assets at risk or can’t qualify for a conventional loan.

 For additional help in making a decision, check out Nolo’s articles on equity investments and alternative ways to borrow money.
-For more thorough information, consult Legal Guide for Starting & Running a Small Business, by Fred Steingold (Nolo) and Business Loans from Family & Friends: How to Ask, Make It Legal & Make It Work, by Asheesh Advani (Nolo).
+For more thorough information, consult Legal Guide for Starting & Running a Small Business, by Fred Steingold (Nolo).